mul-lum/verbose-bassoon/README.md

 > Download `expense_tracker.py` in `main` branch, then run `python3 expense_tracker.py` (based on python installation) in terminal.

 ## ⚙️ Features

+ NEW FEATURE 'PROFILES'

+ - categorize your expenses into different profiles...

+### PROFILES

 - Add new expenses (category, amount, date)
 - View all recorded expenses
 - Filter expenses by category